Bedkow/react_course/notes.md

 props can only be passed from parent to child, cant skip components

 passing data up through props - passing a function from parent to child via props and calling the function in child with parameters

+lifting state up - we cannot communicate between sibling components only child>parent/parent>child.
+To communicate between siblings, we have to communicate through the cosest parent of those siblings.